 The purpose is the reason or reasons behind the action.
 The purpose of inclusion is to give everyone equal access to the benefits of culture.
 The intent speaks to the motives behind your actions.
 The impact is the measurable results of the initiatives fueled by the purpose and intent.

 It’s not enough to say you promote love if your actions are the opposite.
-Your good intentions must consistently support the goal of achieving a healthy verdant, and inclusive culture.
+Your good intentions will support a healthy verdant, and inclusive culture.

 So, now we have a template of a healthy paradigm.
 We also know what things can contaminate a worldview.